ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ![Subtree file structure](subtree_usability_notes_1.png)

-To give the vegetarian editors access only to the **Vegetarian** dinner recipes section, create a new Role, for example, *EditorVeg*.
+To give the vegetarian editors access only to the **Vegetarian** dinner recipes section, create a new role, for example, *EditorVeg*.
-Next, add to it a `content/read` Policy with the `Subtree` Limitation for `Cookbook/Dinner recipes/Vegetarian`.
+Next, add to it a `content/read` policy with the `Subtree` limitation for `Cookbook/Dinner recipes/Vegetarian`.
-Assign the Role to the vegetarian editors User Group.
+Assign the role to the vegetarian editors user group.
 It allows users from that group to access the **Vegetarian** container but not **Cookbook** and **Dinner recipes**.

-To give users access to **Cookbook** and **Dinner recipes** containers, create a new Role, for example, *EditorVegAccess*.
+To give users access to **Cookbook** and **Dinner recipes** containers, create a new role, for example, *EditorVegAccess*.
-Next, add to it a `content/read` Policy with the `Location` Limitations **Cookbook** and **Dinner recipes**.
+Next, add to it a `content/read` policy with the `Location` limitations **Cookbook** and **Dinner recipes**.
-Assign the new Role to the vegetarian editors User Group as well.
+Assign the new role to the vegetarian editors user group as well.
 Only then the limitations are combined with `AND`, resulting in an empty set.

-The vegetarian editors should now see the following Content Tree:
+The vegetarian editors should now see the following content tree:

 ![Limited subtree file structure](subtree_usability_notes_2.png)

-When a Policy has more than one Limitation, all of them have to apply, or the Policy does not work.
+When a policy has more than one limitation, all of them have to apply, or the policy does not work.
-For example, a `Location` Limitation on Location `1/2` and `Subtree of Location` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
+For example, a `Location` limitation on Location `1/2` and `Subtree of Location` limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
-To combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.
+To combine more than one limitation with the *or* relation, not *and*, you can split your policy in two, each with one of these limitations.

 ## Manage Locations

-To add a new Location to a content item, the Policies required for publishing content are enough.
+To add a new Location to a content item, the policies required for publishing content are enough.
-To allow the User to remove a Location, grant them the following Policies:
+To allow the User to remove a Location, grant them the following policies:

 - `content/remove`
 - `content/manage_locations`

-Hiding and revealing Location requires one more Policy: `content/hide`.
+Hiding and revealing Location requires one more policy: `content/hide`.

 ## Editorial workflows

 You can control which stages in an editorial workflow the user can work with.

-Do this by adding the `WorkflowStageLimitation` to `content` Policies such as `content/edit` or `content/publish`.
+Do this by adding the `WorkflowStageLimitation` to `content` policies such as `content/edit` or `content/publish`.

 You can also control which transitions the user can pass content through.
-Do this by using the `workflow/change_stage` Policy together with the `WorkflowTransitionLimitation`.
+Do this by using the `workflow/change_stage` policy together with the `WorkflowTransitionLimitation`.

 For example, to enable the user to edit only content in the "Design" stage and to pass it after creating design to the "Proofread stage", use following permissions: